priankagopi/Machine-Learning/Maize Flowering Time Estimation: Regression Analysis/README.md

 ## Objective

 The goal was to find variables that were strongly correlated with the target variable, which was the time taken to flower.
-Various methods were tried, including Pearson's and Spearman's correlation, Lasso, Ridge, and Elastic Net regression, linear regression, and random forest regression.
+Various methods were tried, including Pearson's and Spearman's correlation, Lasso, Ridge, and linear regression, and random forest regression.

 ## Dataset